 © Herald photo by Perry Bergson

-Prince Albert Raiders forward Leon Draisaitl is looking forward to a big season personally and for his team in his second year in the WHL.
+Prince Albert Raiders forward Leon Draisaitl is looking forward to a big season for both him and his team in his second year in the WHL.
 The German playmaker is eligible for the next NHL draft.

 WHL goaltenders might not like what they’re about to read; Leon Draisaitl plans to shoot more this season.